 Indiana, Pennsylvania.
 15705

-He has been with IUP for almost twenty years, and is the author of more than one hundred refereed journal articles, two book chapters, and review articles.
+He has been with IUP for almost 20 years, and is the author of more than 100 refereed journal articles, two book chapters, and review articles.
 His expertise in the sophisticated Green’s function technique is considered very useful for providing information on the electronic and vibrational properties of defects in semiconductors, quantum wells, and superlattices.
-Dr. Talwar is recognized by the international community as a prolific researcher.
+Talwar is recognized by the international community as a prolific researcher.

 Structural and dynamical properties of Bridgman-grown CdSexTe1−x (0<x≤0.35) ternary alloy

 Atypical phonon modes in zinc-blende BN/GaN